NYCJacob/backbone-nutrition/README.md

 - saved food items all display with details resulting in only a few items showing on most displays.
 I could not find a way to have the Underscore template just set the most recent item as opened and the others collapsed.
+- only basic client-side form validation but it does use Bootstrap v4 form error classes in the BMI view.
+I could not find a way to make any of the form validation plugins work within Backbone.
+The Backbone validation plugin requires a model which is not being used in the BMI view because of the poor api.

+## ps
+- as I was finishing up this project I saw this article in the New York Times
+More Than 10 Percent of World’s Population Is Obese, Study Finds https://nyti.ms/2tcPubT